Parents' Rights in Fairfax County Public Schools

 It is FCPS practice to provide a copy of school communications to the parent with whom the child lives the majority of the school week and who registers the child at school (the enrolling parent).
 It is the responsibility of the enrolling parent to share such communications with the other parent.
 Some parents request that the school provide separate copies of every type of school communication on an ongoing basis.
 Parents do not have the right to such “standing orders” for duplicate copies of all information that may be generated in the future.
 Principals will attempt to accommodate such requests if they have the resources.

-You can learn a great deal about your child’s academic program and about school activities through Blackboard (24-7) and the school and FCPS websites.
-Read about establishing a 24/7 parent account.
+You can learn a great deal about your child’s academic program and about school activities through FCPS 24-7 Learning (Blackboard) and the school and FCPS websites.
+Read about establishing a 24/7 Learning Parent Account.
 If you need help, please contact your school.

 Right to Visit Child at School and to Participate in School Activities